Skip to Main Content

 canvas course navigation with attendance highlighted

-Learn how to use the Attendance tool (video from University of KY | text)
+Learn how to use the Attendance tool (video from University of KY | text).

-Back to Index of Canvas Tutorial Topics
+Back to the Index of Canvas Topics

 Import a (previous) Course and bulk-update dates.